Raising Our Community’s Voice

 All Asian Americans deserve to be represented at decision-making tables and to have their voices heard.
 While Asian Americans are the fastest-growing population in the City and are now 16 percent of the population, less than half of eligible Asian American voters turn out to vote.
 In 2016, a government survey showed that only 41% of Asian New Yorkers eligible to vote were registered, and only 31% of Asian registered voters turned out for the 2016 elections.

-Now AAF’s Civic Engagement team is working on using our cultural competence to:
+Now AAF’s Civic Engagement team is working with the #AAPI POWER Coalition to use our cultural competence to:

-- Increase the number of Asian Americans engaging in the civic life of our city whether as voters, donors to campaigns, member of community boards, or running for office
+- Increase the number of Asian Americans engaging in the civic life of our city whether as voters, donors to campaigns, members of community boards, or running for office

 - Teach our community the advantages of engaging with the government and advocating for themselves as well as how to organize around issues and build alliances with other like-minded groups, and